 It gets a little help from bacteria called nitrosomonas.

 All you need to know is that this one type of bacteria feeds on ammonia.
 And when it does, it produces nitrites.

-Once a colony of this bacteria is established, it can eat nitrites as fast as they are produced from decaying waste.
+Once a colony of this bacteria is established, it can eat ammonia as fast as it is produced from decaying waste.

 The problem is that nitrites are highly toxic to fish.